July 16, 2019 | EVBox

 Garan (fig. 5) again suggests that an orbital perspective must be taken.
-This happens when sustainable business approaches are put into practice, and mean that we reverse our thinking from Economy to Society to Planet to Planet to Society to Economy.
+This happens when sustainable business approaches are put into practice.
+We need to reverse our thinking from Economy to Society to Planet - to Planet to Society to Economy.
 Garan believes that “our society is dependent on our Planet, and our Economy is dependent on Society.”

 Fig. 5 - Ron Garan

 But can a business be truly sustainable?
 Garan believes so.
-For a business to be truly sustainable—not only environmentally, but also financial, political and culturally—we need to collaborate.
+For a business to be truly sustainable—not only environmentally, but also financially, politically and culturally—we need to collaborate.